 M. van den Boogaard, L.Y.
 Wong, F. Tessadori, M.L.
 Bakker, L.K.
 Dreizehnter, V. Wakker, C.R.
 Bezzina, P.A. 't Hoen, J. Bakkers, P. Barnett, V.M.
 Christoffels

-UDP-glucose dehydrogenase polymorphisms from patients with congenital heart valve defects disrupt enzyme stability and quaternary assembly2012 in Journal of Biological Chemistry
+UDP-glucose dehydrogenase polymorphisms from patients with congenital heart valve defects disrupt enzyme stability and quaternary assembly2012

 A.S.
 Hyde, E.L.
 Farmer, K.E.
 Easley, K. van Lammeren, V.M.
 Christoffels, J.J.
 Barycki, J. Bakkers, M.A.
 Simpson